Top 5 games inspired by Twin Peaks

 For a while the Velvet Room felt oddly familiar, and then one day I realised that this was because it’s essentially The Black Lodge from Twin Peaks plus a slight hue adjustment in PhotoShop.
 The similarities go beyond mere athletics too, with both serving similar purposes to the narrative and both being governed by some equally strange hosts.

 The comparison is particularly obvious in the first two games, and there are thematic links that carry across the entire series, but I’ve singled out Persona 4 as the single most similar title.
 Y’know, the one where the new kid in a small town investigates a series of murders with a supernatural twist.

 If you had to rename one of the games on this list to ‘Twin Peaks: The Videogame’, this would be the one.
 Deadly Premonition copies many of the key elements of the show almost exactly, from characters to setting to narrative.

-It’s hard to say if Deadly Premonition actually any good as a game however; if it’s bad enough to be considered good or just plain bad.
-Still, it’s also the only game that really captures the downright strangeness of Twin Peaks, along with it’s jarring mix of horror and comedy elements.
+It’s hard to say if Deadly Premonition is actually any good as a game however – is bad enough to be considered good or just plain bad?
+Still, it’s perhaps the only title that really captures the downright strangeness of Twin Peaks, along with its jarring mix of horror and comedy.

 3. Life is Strange

-Life is Strange is an excellent game in its own right, with just enough Twin Peaks influence to group them together as a recommendation, without the game feeling like a derivative work or dodgy rip-off.
-It’s got the small town and it’s got the murder, but unlike, say Deadly Premonition they didn’t have to stick a handlebar mustache on anyone to make them look a bit less like Harry Truman.
+Life is Strange is an excellent game with just enough Twin Peaks influence to group them together as recommendations, without the game feeling like a derivative work or dodgy rip-off.
+It’s got the small town and it’s got the murder, but unlike, say Deadly Premonition they didn’t have to stick a handlebar moustache on anyone to make them look a bit less like Harry Truman.

 Aside from some comparable locations and a tonne of thematic similarities, Dontnod added in a whole bunch of silly references to hammer home the message that they all really love Twin Peaks.